13 JAN 1848 - Lancaster, VA

 The 1880 census shows Robert and Eudora with the three boys, also living with them Robert's sister Fannie, now 21, and William Alexander, 8 months, listed as a nephew.
 Robert is noted as being afflicted with typhoid fever at the time of the census.
 A daughter, Effus, was born in 1881 and Robert E. was born in 1884.

-Robert and Eudora's second son, William Sidney died in 1896.
-His cause of death is unknown.
+Robert and Eudora's second son, William Sidney died in 1896 of meningitis.
+He was buried behind the farmhouse.
 In the 1900 census the four remaining children still live at home.
 Robert's occupation is as a farmer and carpenter.
 Urbane and John work on the farm with him.

 By the 1910 census all of the children have moved out.
 Robert and Eudora have been married for 36 years with 4 out of 5 children surviving.
 At 63 Robert is still working on the farm.
 They have living with them a 16 year old mulatto boy named Willie Mitchell, his relationship is given as servant and he works on the farm.